 This booklet constitutes a small entity compliance guide for purposes of the Small Business Regulatory Enforcement Fairness Act of 1996.

-Why 401(k) Plans?
+Why Profit Sharing Plans?

-401(k) plans can be a powerful tool in promoting financial security in retirement.
-They are a valuable option for businesses considering a retirement plan, providing benefits to employees and their employers.
+For small businesses considering a retirement plan, profit sharing plans can be a powerful tool in promoting financial security in retirement, providing benefits to employees and their employers.